-Making great recordings is what we do at Electric Canyon — complete recordings start to finish or assistance with any part of the recording process described below.
-Every studio recording project is unique in scope and outcome and helping artist/creators achieve great results is the goal at Electric Canyon.
+Making great recordings is a lifetime passion of Dale Price.
+Complete recordings start to finish or assistance with any part of the recording process described below are in his scop of expertise.
+Each recording project is unique in scope and outcome and helping artist/creators achieve great results.

 Dale Price has a passionate understanding of all styles of music and welcomes artists of any musical style.
 In addition to music recording, he also works extensively with audio for video and film, archiving and restoration, sound effects and ambient recording, Podcast audio optimization, consulting or anything related to audio recording.